zxc2694/TOEIC/README.md

 * This is a useful tool about learning English words.

-* The tool can test English words according to select ranges by yourself.
+* The tool can test English words according to choosing ranges by yourself.

 *  Suggest that you can reference the [book](http://www.cavesbooks.com.tw/ec/books_prod_content.aspx?SHOPID=WSP2012121214014620V&GID=GDS20131109234517Z9K) to study.